Dustin Culton and his '90 Honda Civic |

 Sounds like something that will typically happen in LA., but it actually happened to Dustin Culton in his home land of Omaha, Nebraska.
 It wasn't pretty, but it did get him his 1990 Honda Civic Si, and he is now well on his way to a successful year in IASCA and USAC.

-the passenger seat is a Phoenix Gold EQ.
+The dash is stock, and hidden beneath the passenger seat is a Phoenix Gold EQ. |

 Dustin's main concern when he put together his stereo (mostly by himself, we should add) was to make it as bulletproof as possible.
 That's because he drives the Civic every day, and Nebraskan winters can really wreck havoc on a car.